heuperman/database-server/README.md

 - **Wrote feature test to check if '/get' is accessible**

 - **Added '/get' route to the app**
 Wrote the code to allow access to '/get'.
 As there are now multiple routes I felt it was in order to extract this behaviour to a separate section.
 Told the app to use a controller for routing and moved the routes and responses to this controller.
+Also added a response string to the invalid params error to give some helpful guidance on the expected query string format.

+- **Wrote feature test for final and most crucial requirement** Test first passes a key value pair as a query string to '/set' and then passes the key and checks if the server returned the correct value.
+The trickiest part of this was making sure the first request would complete before the second one was made which I did by passing the second request as a callback.

+- **Wrote the code to pass this feature test**
+Added a hash to store the passed key value pairs in and a check to see if the query string consists of a single pair as required.
+Getting the key and value from the query when neither are known required some research but I found a pretty elegant solution that introduced me to a whole new feature of Javascript: the Object.

 ## To do